Coca de cebolla is yet another regional Catalan variation made with slow cooked onions as a base.

 Keep working the dough until it is smooth and silky, about 10 minutes and then let it rest.

-Either divide into 300g portions in a plastic proofing box or keep whole and let it rise in the bowl covered with a bag overnight in the fridge or as time allows.
+Either divide into 270-300g portions in a plastic proofing box or keep whole and let it rise in the bowl covered with a bag overnight in the fridge or as time allows.
 The flavour will be better the longer and cooler you can leave it.
 Some pizzaiolos leave their dough for up to 3 days!
+Remember when forming your dough balls to keep pulling the surface tight either on your worktop or with your hands.

-When you’re ready to start preparation, mix some 00 flour in a bowl with about 10% fine polenta or corn meal and use this to dust your worksurface or wooden peel
+When you’re ready to start preparation, mix some 00 flour in a bowl with about 10% fine polenta or fine semolina and use this to dust your work-surface or wooden peel

-Take your 300g portion of dough and press it into a flattened circle with your fingers.
+Take your portion of pizza dough and press it into a flattened circle with your fingers.
 Keep pushing the dough out until its wide enough to pick up with both knuckles underneath.

-To dress the pizza say for a Margherita, spread a ladle full of sieved tomato pulp or passata so it stops just short of the edge.
+To dress the pizza say for a Margherita, spread a ladle full of sieved and pureed tomato pulp or passata so it stops just short of the edge.

-Add drained and squeezed mozzerella in dots all over the surface, sprinkle with fresh basil leaves and drizzle some olive oil in a spiral over the top.
+Add drained and squeezed mozzarella in dots all over the surface, sprinkle with fresh basil leaves and drizzle some olive oil in a spiral over the top.

 Continue to turn so the edge has faced the fire all the way round.
-When the top is hot and bubbling and the crust just starting to burn, slide a metal peel in and remove the fragrant pizza and drop it on to a plate for serving.
+When the top is hot and bubbling and the crust just starting to spot and burn, slide a small metal peel in and remove the fragrant pizza and drop it on to a plate for serving.

 Sprinkle a bit more sea salt over, a good whack of black pepper and eat hot.